sukibaby/StepMania5-LTS/README.md

 ### Build From Source

+StepMania 5 LTS can be built for 64-bit with modern build systems, such as Visual Studio 2022, Xcode, or GCC 11+.
+Generate the build files using [CMake](http://www.cmake.org/), and then use your preferred compiler or IDE.

-ITGmania can be compiled using [CMake](http://www.cmake.org/).
-More information about using CMake to build ITGmania can be found in both the `Build` directory and CMake's documentation.
+More information about using CMake to build StepMania 5 LTS can be found in both the `Build` directory and CMake's documentation.

 ## Resources

 * [ITGmania Website](https://www.itgmania.com/)
 * [StepMania 5.1 to ITGmania Migration Guide](Docs/Userdocs/sm5_migration.md)
+   - Since StepMania 5 LTS is based off of ITGmania 1.1.0, this is still relevant
 * [Lua for ITGmania](https://quietly-turning.github.io/Lua-For-SM5/LuaAPI?engine=ITGmania)
 * Lua API Documentation can be found in the Docs folder.

 ## Licensing Terms

-ITGmania, as well as the [Simply Love](https://github.com/Simply-Love/Simply-Love-SM5) theme, are both under the GPLv3 license, or at your option, any later version.
+StepMania 5 LTS is under the GPLv3 license, or at your option, any later version.
+This project is based off of [ITGmania 1.1.0](https://github.com/itgmania/itgmania/tree/v1.1.0), so this project's license is equivalent to that of ITGmania 1.1.0.

-If ITGmania code is used in your project, we would also appreciate it if you link back to [ITGmania](https://github.com/itgmania/itgmania) as well as [StepMania](https://github.com/stepmania/stepmania).

 For specific information/legalese:

+* The original SM5 themes are merged in with this project.
 * All of our source code is under the [GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.en.html).
 * Songs included within the 'StepMania 5' folder are under the [<abbr title="Creative Commons Non-Commercial">CC-NC</abbr> license](https://creativecommons.org/).
-* Simply Love is licensed under the GPLv3, or, at your option, any later version.
-* The copyright for songs in the 'Club Fantastic' folders rests with the original authors.
-The content is explicitly NOT placed under a Creative Commons license (or similar license), but has been provided free of charge, for personal or public use, including online broadcasting, tournaments, and other purposes.
-Go to the [Club Fantastic](https://www.clubfantastic.com/) website for more information.
 * The [MAD library](http://www.underbit.com/products/mad/) and [FFmpeg codecs](https://www.ffmpeg.org/) when built with our code use the [GPL license](http://www.gnu.org).
 * This software is based in part on the work of the Independent JPEG Group.
 * Check the [Docs/Licenses.txt](Docs/Licenses.txt) for the licenses of the used libraries.

-## Credits

-### ITGmania Team
-- Martin Natano (natano)
-- teejusb

 ### Contributors

 - [Club Fantastic](https://wiki.clubfantastic.dance/en/Credits)
 - [DinsFire64](https://gist.github.com/DinsFire64/4a3f763cd3033afd55a176980b32a3b5) (Mine Fix)
 - [EvocaitArt](https://twitter.com/EvocaitArt) (Enchantment NoteSkin)